Related Pages on RF Cafe

 Note: This article originally appeared in the

-June 2000 edition of "Applied Microwave & Wireless"
+June 2000 edition of "Applied Microwave & Wireless" (now out of print)

-Both authors now work for Skyworks Solutions Inc.
+work for Skyworks Solutions Inc.

 In the design of wireless portable devices, antenna efficiency

 the attention it deserves.
 As an example, RF engineers must frequently make critical tradeoffs in receiver

 design in order to improve sensitivity by mere fractions of a dB, but a poor antenna efficiency can

 easily cause a degradation of several dB.
 This pitfall can occur in systems such as GSM, where many

-tests are performed using a cable connection to the antenna port; a handset may easily
+tests are performed using a cable connection to the antenna port; a handset may easily pass such tests,

-important parameter of antenna efficiency, and a measurement technique that can be used to quantify it.
+parameter of antenna efficiency, and a measurement technique that can be used to quantify it.

 Antenna “efficiency” must be distinguished from antenna “gain”.
-Antenna gain is a directional quantity that
+Antenna gain is a directional quantity

-the other hand, quantifies the resistive loss of the antenna, in terms of the proportion
+Efficiency, on the other hand, quantifies the resistive loss of the antenna, in terms of the proportion

 of power that is actually radiated versus the power that is first delivered to it.
 It is not a directional

 We model the antenna's loss as a resistor placed in series with the radiation resistance, as shown

 in Figure 1.
 Since the model includes no reactances, there is an implicit assumption that the measurements

 must be taken at resonance.
 The equations to be derived later require this assumption.